lmaftuleac/schnapps-core/README.md

 ```

 ### Handler function
-A handler is a function similar to a [middleware]: https://expressjs.com/en/guide/using-middleware.html in express.
+A handler is a function similar to a [middleware](https://expressjs.com/en/guide/using-middleware.html) in express.
 Therefore the following statement also applies for controller-chain handlers:

 ```
 Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.
 The next middleware function is commonly denoted by a variable named next.